 Amy Holmes is delighted to be serving as an Administrative Assistant at The Refuge Center for Counseling.
 Amy comes to The Refuge Center with a heart for ministry and a sincere love for people.
 She believes wholeheartedly in the mission of The Refuge Center and the renewed hope it offers the brave people that walk through the doors everyday seeking support and compassion.
 Amy brings with her a life journey full of experiences that have given her the gifts of true empathy and kindness for others walking through difficult times.

 Sarah Chisolm-Miller is a Master’s level intern studying marriage and family therapy and clinical pastoral therapy at Belmont University.
 She is also a member of the AAMFT.
 Sarah is passionate about having the honor and opportunity to sit with people as they wrestle with life’s traumas and sorrows, discover internal strengths to heal from hurts, and hone skills to journey through life in the most holistically healthy way possible.

 Sarah is fierce believer in developing self-compassion and approaches therapy using holistic and integrative modalities.
 Sarah has valuable experience which informs her work, particularly with grief, couples, those journeying through miscarriage and child loss, the stresses of ministerial life, religious trauma, anxiety, depression, parenting, and those battling chronic illness.

-India Lacerda is a Master’s Level Intern at The Refuge Center and is currently studying Marriage and Family Therapy at Trevecca Nazarene University.
-She is a member of the American Counseling Association, the American Association for Marriage and Family Therapy, and the Chi Sigma Iota Counseling Academic and Professional Honor Society.
+Erin is a Master’s Level Intern studying Marriage and Family Therapy at Lipscomb University.
+She is also a member of the American Association of Marriage and Family Therapists (AAMFT) and Tennessee Association for Marriage and Family Therapists (TNAMFT).